whoward/docs/markdown/reference/sauce-connect.md

     -P, --se-port <port>            Port on which Sauce Connect's Selenium relay will listen for
                                     requests.
 Selenium commands
-                                    reaching Connect on this port will
+                                    reaching Sauce Connect on this port
-                                    be relayed to Sauce Labs securely
+                                    will be relayed to Sauce Labs
-                                    and reliably through Connect's
+                                    securely and reliably through Sauce
-                                    tunnel.
+                                    Connect's tunnel.
 Defaults to 4445.
     -p, --proxy <host:port>         Proxy host and port that Sauce Connect should use to connect
                                     to the Sauce Labs cloud.